Dr. Richard and Mrs. Margaret Martin House

 The Dr. Richard and Mrs. Margaret Martin House is a historic house in Nashville, Tennessee, U.S. It was built in 1956 for Dr. Richard Martin and his wife, Margaret.
-It was designed by architect Robert Bruce Draper.
+It was designed by architect Robert Bruce Draper, who was an apprentice of Frank Lloyd Wright.
+The home was designed with influence from the Usonian architectural style.
 It has been listed on the National Register of Historic Places since March 22, 2007.